 The Council is not responsible for managing events in Charnwood other than those which they deliver themselves.
 Events cannot take place on Council-owned land (or on Loughborough Market Place) unless we give formal approval in writing.
 The vast majority of events in Charnwood do not take place on Council land.

-The Council currently has no powers to stop events for COVID 19 related issues, but we can receive complaints about issues such as noise, anti-social behaviour.
-Please visit https://www.charnwood.gov.uk/pages/report
+The Council currently has no powers to stop events for Covid related issues, but we can receive complaints about issues such as noise, anti-social behaviour.
+Please visit www.charnwood.gov.uk/pages/report.

-If the event was on Council land such as the Queen’s Park, Southfields Park or Loughborough Market Place, please contact us.
+If the event was on Council land (for example Queen’s Park, Southfields Park) or Loughborough Market Place, please contact us.

 Customers of Charnwood-based businesses can now report a Covid-19 related issue to the environmental health team online at www.charnwood.gov.uk/pages/coronavirus_complaint.

 If you have any enquiries about our event notification process please call 01509 634710 or email us at firstname.lastname@example.org.